-Regular Full Time Employees who are regularly scheduled to work forty (40) hours per work week are eligible to receive holiday, vacation, and sick leave benefits in accordance with the provision of this policy.
-Regular Employees may also participate in health and dental insurance.
+Regular Full Time Employees are eligible to receive holiday, vacation, and sick leave benefits in accordance with the provisions of this policy.

-- A. Regular part time employees who are regularly scheduled for at least twenty hours (20) weekly but less than forty (40) hours will be entitled to pro-rated holidays, vacation, and sick leave benefits. - B. Employees who are regularly scheduled for less than twenty (20) hours per week are not eligible for any benefits. - C. Benefits for employees covered by a union group are set out in the respective collective bargaining agreement.
-Benefit information for eligible employees not covered by a collective bargaining agreement is outlined below:
+Regular part time employees will be entitled to pro-rated bereavement, holiday, vacation, sick bonus, and sick leave benefits.
+No other benefits are provided unless otherwise required by law.

+- A. Employees who are regularly scheduled for less than twenty (20) hours per week are not eligible for any benefits unless otherwise required by law. - B. Benefits for employees covered by a union group are set out in the respective collective bargaining agreement.
+Benefit information for eligible employees not covered by a collective bargaining agreement is outlined below. - C. Employees in the following positions are eligible for certain benefits as outlined in the Nursing Home Collective Bargaining Agreement: - Registered Nurses are eligible for the shift pay, uniform allowance, and call back pay provisions and mandated shift overage stipend. - Part time Nursing Home and Registry employees are eligible for the shift pay provision.